kwbonds/crudeoil_products/Readme.md

 ![](README_files/figure-markdown_github/unnamed-chunk-6-1.png)

-This is looking pretty stabilized.
+This is looking pretty stationary.
 So this suggests that an integrated model is appropriate (d = 1).
 So let's check the ACF and PACF of the logged data to see if we can determine if an Auto-regressive model, Moving Average model or a combined model is best.

 ``` r
 acf2(crude_oil_returns)